roe-dl/weewx-DWD/README-en.md

 All the warnings coming in effect within that timespan in future will be included additionally.
 The default is 0.

-The key 'forecast` sets the id of the forecast location to be used.
+The key `forecast` sets the id of the forecast location to be used.
 In case of Open-Meteo this is `openmeteo-latitude-longitude-model`, where 'latitude' and 'longitude' is to be replaced by the geographic coordinates of the location and 'model' by the weather model.
 In